-13. Reviewers
+13.REVIEWERS

 - 13.1 Independent peer reviewers who underpin the work of EQ-Arts will be identified for their international experience and professional high standing.
-To support all of its activities EQ-Arts retains a Register of peer reviewers drawn from its range of stakeholders. - 13.2 Inclusion in the EQ-Arts Register of reviewers will be made through a process of public advertisement and open application.
-The EQ-Arts website displays an open invitation for teachers, managers and professionals the higher arts education and professional sectors to participate in the annual External QA&E expert training programme.
+To support all of its activities EQ-Arts will retain a Register of appropriately experienced peer Reviewers drawn from its range of stakeholders. - Inclusion in the EQ-Arts Register of reviewers will be made through a process of public advertisement, open application, successful completion of the training, and endorsement of the Board.
+The EQ-Arts website displays an open invitation for teachers, managers and professionals from the higher arts education and professional sectors to participate in the annual External QA&E expert training programme.
 Their application is accompanied by a curriculum vitae (CV), demonstrating experience and engagement in QA practice.
 After the training programme, the Board considers recommendations from the trainers, set against the selection criteria below, and endorses the successful candidates to be added to the register.
 Students are also invited through open calls addressed to national and European Students Unions or associations and national QA agencies.